2020 Toyota Highlander vs. Ford Explorer, Honda Pilot, Chevy Traverse, Kia Sorento

 When it comes to advanced driver-assistance features, the Highlander shines with its standard Toyota Safety Sense suite of features.
 Features include automatic emergency braking with pedestrian detection, lane-keep assist, traffic sign recognition, automatic high-beams and adaptive cruise control.
 Blind spot monitoring and rear cross-traffic alert come equipped on all but the base trim, while a 360-degree camera is standard on the top Highlander Platinum.

-The 2020 Ford Explorer looks to be pretty well-equipped, too, with standard pedestrian-detecting automatic emergency braking, lane-keep assist, blind spot monitoring with rear cross-traffic alert and automatic high beams.
-There's even a self-washing rearview camera in case you dust it up while doing some light off-roading, or, more than likely, during snowy or wet weather.
+The 2020 Ford Explorer looks to be well equipped, too, with standard pedestrian-detecting automatic emergency braking, lane-keep assist, blind-spot monitoring with rear cross-traffic alert and automatic high beams.
+There's even a self-washing rearview camera in case you dust it up while doing some light off-roading -- or, more than likely, during snowy or wet weather.

 The Honda Pilot's standard driver-assistance tech is much more comprehensive than its cabin tech.
 With the Honda, you get automatic emergency braking, lane-keep assist, adaptive cruise control and automatic high-beams.
 The Traverse and Sorrento, on the other hand?
 Diddly squat.
 If you want driver assistance on those SUVs, you're going to have to pay extra.